Abronia macrocarpa

-Abronia macrocarpa is a rare species of flowering plant known by the common name largefruit sand verbena.
-It is endemic to eastern Texas, where its current range is limited to Freestone, Leon, and Robertson counties.
+Abronia macrocarpa, also known as the large-fruited sand verbena or large-fruit sand verbena, is a rare species of flowering plant in the four o'clock family (Nyctaginaceae).
+It is endemic to post oak savannas in three counties of eastern Texas.

+where its current range is limited to Freestone, Leon, and Robertson counties.
 It inhabits harsh, open sand dunes on savannas, growing in deep, poor soils.
 It was first collected in 1968 and described as a new species in 1972.
 It is a federally listed endangered species of the United States.

 Description

-Abronia macrocarpa is a perennial herb with a hairy, glandular stem growing up to half a meter tall.
-The glandular oval leaf blades are up to 5 centimeters long by 3.5 wide and are borne on relatively long petioles.
-The inflorescence is a cluster of up to 75 magenta or light purple flowers each up to 3 centimeters long.
+Abronia macrocarpa is a perennial herb with a hairy, glandular stem growing up to half a meter (1.6 feet) tall.
+The glandular oval leaf blades are up to 5 centimeters long by 3.5 centimeters wide, and are borne on relatively long petioles.
+The leaves have sticky hairs on them, which frequently collect sand.
+The inflorescence is a cluster of up to 75 magenta or light purple flowers, each of which is up to 3 centimeters long.
 The tubular, strongly fragrant flowers open at dusk and are pollinated by moths.
 The winged fruit is up to 1.5 centimeters long.
 It is dispersed by wind.

-Its natural habitat is sandy soils with little other vegetation, often in openings of post-oak woodlands.
+Habitat and Distribution

+The range of the large-fruited sand verbena spans an 80 kilometer (50 mile) area.
+Its natural habitat consists of deep, very well-drained, unstable Eocene-aged sands with little other vegetation, often in openings of post-oak woodlands.
+Some individuals have been observed in actively blowing sand dunes.
+It is an edaphic endemic, meaning that, within its range, it only occurs on specific soil types.
+Nine total populations have been documented, numbering from 750 to 30,000 individuals.
+The total population of large-fruited sand verbena is about 95,000 individuals.
+All known occurrences of this plant are on privately owned land.

 Threats to this endangered species include habitat loss as its range is consumed for development and oil exploration.
-The habitat is also damaged by off-road vehicles, people on foot and on horseback, fire suppression activity, and the invasion of non-native species such as bermudagrass and weeping lovegrass (Eragrostis curvula).
+The habitat is also damaged by off-road vehicles, people on foot and on horseback, fire suppression activity, and the invasion of non-native species such as bermudagrass (Cynodon dactylon) and weeping lovegrass (Eragrostis curvula).

-The total remaining number is estimated at several thousand individual plants in nine populations.

-Life cycle

 Abronia macrocarpa flowers between February and May, often after heavy rainfall.
 It is pollinated by sphinx moths and disperses its fruit in the summer months, at which point the plants die back and re-emerge in the fall.
+Plants are self-infertile, and only plant-to-plant crosses produce viable fruit.